awlondon/d9l294il0oqy-dqr3/docs/people_and_culture/why_we_work_here.md

 # Why We Work Here

-Co.work.PLAY Café is not meant to be a “last resort” job.
+Co.work.PLAY Cafe is not meant to be a “last resort” job.
 The work is emotionally and physically real: kids, coffee, messes, emotions, and logistics all in the same building.
 That only works if people are here because they want to be.

 We look for and try to create conditions where: